The battle of braces and bad breath

 Best foods to eat

 Did you know that the food you eat can be a direct cause of your bad breath?
 Makes sense, right?
 If you're eating fried chicken fingers or pizza, you can just feel the aftermath lingering in your mouth.
 And imagine how that smells.
 (I'll give you a hint: Not good.)
-Now it's not to say that these foods need to be entirely eliminated from any diet, but they shouldn't be consumed on a regular basis.
-Try to eat more fruits and veggies that contain vitamins and minerals that promote a healthy mouth and help eliminate the bacteria.
+Now it's not to say that these foods need to be entirely extracted from any diet, but they shouldn't be consumed on a regular basis.
+Try to eat more fruits and veggies that contain vitamins and minerals that promote a healthy mouth and help target the bacteria.
 These foods also do a great job of scrubbing your teeth and mouth because they are slightly abrasive.

 Just keep drinking (H2O)